Each of us is like Rapunzel in her tower.

 Just because we are separate,

 does not mean we are alone.

-the light that we will need to beat this.
+the light within that I need to beat this.

 I think of the last time I hugged my mother,

 or the last time I was able to hold a friend’s hand